Medical racism in the United States: Indigenous Americans

 Starting in the 18th century, the United States has committed many acts of medical injustice against Indigenous Americans.
 In the 18th century, smallpox was used as a biological weapon to wipe out indigenous populations.
 In particular, in 1763 Sir Jeffery Amherst ordered soldiers to take the blankets and handkerchiefs of smallpox patients and gift them to indigenous people of Delaware at a peacemaking parley.
 There is also the prevalence of involuntary sterilization of young indigenous girls and women.
-From the data yielded by multiple studies, it's suggested that the Indian Health Service sterilized between 25 and 50% of indigenous women from 1970 to 1976.
+From the data yielded by multiple studies, it was suggested that the Indian Health Service sterilized between 25 and 50% of indigenous women from 1970 to 1976.

 Contemporarily, the health outcomes of indigenous populations in the US are still vastly worse than the greater population.
 In the state of Montana, the life expectancy for indigenous women is 62, while for men it is 56.
 These numbers are significantly lower than the national averages by around 20 years.
 This is due to a number of factors such as the fact that unequal funding plagues the Indian Health Service that is in charge of ensuring the access the federal government must provide and that around 25% of indigenous people in the US report facing discrimination in medical settings.
 An executive director at South Dakota Urban Indian Health, Donna Keeler, explains that while her clinic receives federal funding for indigenous people living in urban areas, federal prison inmates would have more federal funding allocated to their healthcare.